-CINELDI will develop knowledge, methods, and tools that will be tested in laboratories, simulated environments, and field pilots.
+CINELDI develops knowledge, methods, and tools that will be tested in laboratories, simulated environments, and field pilots.

-The pilot projects are as such important parts of CINELDI and will be an integrated part of the research and development in the FME.
-The pilot projects should support the objectives and vision of CINELDI as well as the scenarios for the future distribution system developed in WP6.
-Pilot projects in CINELDI shall contribute to develop cost-efficient solutions and innovation on the system level of the future electricity distribution system of 2030-2040.
+The pilot projects are as such important parts of CINELDI and is an integrated part of the research and development in the FME.
+The pilot projects support the objectives and vision of CINELDI as well as the scenarios for the future distribution system developed in WP6.
+Pilot projects in CINELDI contribute to develop cost-efficient solutions and innovation on the system level of the future electricity distribution system of 2030-2040.